usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-1/In-Class-Materials/DITAP Facilitator Guide Module 1.md

-### 11. Discussion: What role does a Software Bill of Materials (SBOM) play in managing risk?  {#discussion:-what-role-does-a-software-bill-of-materials-(sbom)-play-in-managing-risk?}
+### 11. Discussion: What role does a Software Bill of Materials (SBOM) play in managing risk?
 Total time allocation: 5-10 min

 ### Activity Instructions: